-In spite of the circumstances they came from, these animals are ALL wild, and deserve to be thriving in their native habitats.
+In spite of the circumstances they came from, the animals that call Carolina Tiger Rescue home, are ALL wild, and deserve to be thriving in their native habitats.
 Unfortunately, for many reasons, they are unable to do so.
 So, in honor of World Wildlife Day, let’s take a look at where these species are REALLY from, and hope for a world in which all wild animals are able to thrive in their native habitats!

-Camilla Tiger came to Carolina Tiger Rescue from a failing rescue in Ohio.
-Tigers like Camilla used to roam across large portions of Asia.
+Naveen Tiger came to Carolina Tiger Rescue from Tiger King Park in Thackerville, Oklahoma after it was shut down by the U.S. Government due to numerous Endangered Species Act violations.
+Tigers like Naveen used to roam across large portions of Asia.
 Unfortuntely, due to habitat loss and fragmentation as well as over-hunting and poaching, fewer than 4,000 tigers remain in the wild.
 Associated with primarily forest habitats, tiger conservation landscapes are now scattered across what remains of their historic range.
 In order to protect tigers from extinction, it’s important that we do everything to conserve what remains of these landscapes so that tigers can once again thrive in the wild.